By Tami Luhby

 NEW YORK -- Faced with greater demand but dwindling dollars, cities are leaning more on local employers to hire teens.

 Boston, Philadelphia and Baltimore are among the places that have put hundreds more young people in private-sector jobs for the summer thanks to aggressive lobbying by mayors and city officials.
-But those efforts are still not meeting all the demand.

 Public officials are mourning the loss of $1.2 billion in federal stimulus money for youth employment.
 Also, they're being deluged by youngsters, who are being squeezed out of retail and service jobs by unemployed adults.